themesberg/flowbite-svelte/src/routes/docs/pages/introduction.md

 Flowbite Svelte is a free and open-source UI component library built with Svelte native components and based on the Flowbite ecosystem and contributions are more than welcome.

-Check out <A href='/docs/pages/how-to-contribute'>contributing guide</A> to learn how you can be a part of the open-source community.
+Check out [contributing guide]('/docs/pages/how-to-contribute') to learn how you can be a part of the open-source community.

 ## License